methotrexate - injection

 WARNING: Methotrexate has infrequently caused serious (sometimes fatal) side effects.
-Therefore, this medication should be used only to treat cancer or severe diseases caused by an overactive immune system (e.g., psoriasis, rheumatoid arthritis).
+Therefore, this medication should be used only to treat cancer or severe diseases caused by an overactive immune system (such as psoriasis, rheumatoid arthritis).

 Methotrexate formulations with preservatives must not be used for high-dose treatment or injected into the spine (intrathecal).

 Methotrexate has caused birth defects and death in unborn babies.
 Women must avoid becoming pregnant while using this medication.
 Pregnant women who have psoriasis or rheumatoid arthritis must not use methotrexate.
-(See also Precautions.)
+(See also Precautions section.)

-Methotrexate (usually at high dosages) has rarely caused severe (sometimes fatal) bone marrow suppression (decreasing your body's ability to fight infections) and stomach/intestinal disease (e.g., bleeding) when used at the same time as non-steroidal anti-inflammatory drugs (NSAIDs such as indomethacin, ketoprofen).
+Methotrexate (usually at high dosages) has rarely caused severe (sometimes fatal) blood/bone marrow problems (decreasing your body's ability to fight infections) and stomach/intestinal disease (such as bleeding) when used at the same time as non-steroidal anti-inflammatory drugs (NSAIDs such as indomethacin, ketoprofen).
 Therefore, NSAIDs should not be used with high-dose methotrexate.
 Caution is advised if you also take aspirin.
 NSAIDs/aspirin may be used with low-dose methotrexate such as for the treatment of rheumatoid arthritis if directed by your doctor.
-If you are using low-dose aspirin (81-325 milligrams per day) for heart attack or stroke prevention, continue to take it unless directed otherwise.
-Consult your doctor regarding safe use of these drugs (e.g., close monitoring by your doctor, maintaining stable doses of NSAIDs).
+If your doctor has directed you to take low-dose aspirin for heart attack or stroke prevention (usually at dosages of 81-325 milligrams a day), you should continue taking it unless your doctor instructs you otherwise.
+Ask your doctor or pharmacist for more details on the safe use of these drugs (such as close monitoring by your doctor, keeping the same doses of NSAIDs).

-This drug in rare instances may also cause liver problems when it is used for long periods of time.
-If you are using methotrexate long-term, a liver biopsy is usually recommended.
+In rare instances, this drug may also cause liver problems when it is used for long periods of time.
+If you are using methotrexate long term, a liver biopsy is usually recommended.

-Methotrexate use has rarely resulted in serious (sometimes fatal) side effects, such as lung problems, lung infections (Pneumocystis carinii pneumonia), skin reactions, diarrhea, and mouth sores (ulcerative stomatitis).
-(See also Side Effects.)
+Methotrexate use has rarely caused serious (sometimes fatal) side effects, such as lung problems, lung infections (Pneumocystis jiroveci pneumonia), skin reactions, diarrhea, and mouth sores (ulcerative stomatitis).
+(See also Side Effects section.)

-Although rare, this medication when used with radiation treatment may increase the risk of tissue and bone damage.
-Discuss the risks and benefits of your treatment plan with your doctor.
+When this medication is used with radiation treatment, it may rarely increase the risk of tissue and bone damage.
+Discuss the risks and benefits of your treatment with your doctor.